Meets

 Map reading and navigation meet

 Chance to sharpen your map reading and navigation skills - both by day and night.
 Suitable for novice navigators and wizard-like wanderers.
+This year with new helpers - and new ideas!

 More